marchenk0va/my-page/README.md

-Personal static website running on Gatsby and React
+Personal static website running on Gatsby and React.

-## Gatsby ?
+## Gatsby

-For static pages it's perfect
+Perfect for static pages like this one

 https://www.gatsbyjs.org